Michael Blake (musician): 2010s

 Michael was on faculty at Siena Jazz Summer Workshop in Italy from 2009 to 2014.
 His role there included teaching ensembles, saxophone masterclasses and directing student recitals.
 He also performed in faculty concerts with colleagues including, Enrico Rava, Greg Osby, Kenny Werner, Steve Cardenas, Antonio Sánchez, Eric Harland and Ben Perowsky.

 In 2013 Michael was funded by the Doris Duke Charitable Foundation to write Contrasts in Individualism: The Innovations of Coleman Hawkins and Lester Young.
 He recorded the music with Ben Allison, Frank Kimbrough and Rudy Royston and released Tiddy Boom the following year on Sunnyside Records.
 Blake wrote an analysis of his solo from the title track for DownBeat Magazine's Woodshed Department.

-In 2015 Michael recorded Red Hook Soul (2016) for Ropeadope with Tony Scherr, Erik Deutsch, Ari Blotnick, Moses Patrou and Tim Lüntzel.
+In 2015 Michael recorded Red Hook Soul (2016) for Ropeadope with Tony Scherr, Erik Deutsch, Ari Bortnick, Moses Patrou and Tim Lüntzel.

-From 2015 to 2019 Michael was on faculty at Jerry Granelli's Creative Music Workshop in Halifax, Canada.
-In 2019 Granelli arranged a residency and recording session with Blake, cellist Peggy Lee, and pianist Chris Gestrin at Banff Centre for Arts and Creativity.

-In 2016, Blake toured in Italy and Sardinia with his Tiddy Boom Quartet and performed at the historic Sesc Pompéia in São Paulo.
+In the summer of 2016 Blake toured in Italy, performing music from Tiddy Boom.
+After that, he joined the faculty at the Tonica Workshop at the Jalisco Jazz Festival in Guadalajara, Mexico.
+Blake also brought his quartet to play at the SESC-Pompeia (São Paulo Metro) Jazz Festival in São Paulo, Brazil.

-Throughout 2017 Michael performed with the Charlie Hunter Trio and recorded Live at the Memphis Music Mansion with drummer George Sluppick.
+Throughout 2017 Michael performed with the Charlie Hunter Trio and recorded Live at the Memphis Music Mansion with Hunter and drummer George Sluppick.

-Starting in 2018 Blake began writing profiles on musicians (Jay Rodrigues, Marcus Rojas, Gina Leishman) published on All About Jazz.

 2020s

-In early 2020 Michael received a Canada Council of the Arts grant to conceive and record Dance of the Mystic Bliss.
-The album will be released in spring of 2022 on P&M Records.
-The music was mixed by Kingdom of Champa engineer Scott Harding and features electric guitarist Guilherme Monteiro, string players Michael Bates, Chris Hoffman and Skye Steele and Brazilian percussionists Mauro Refosco and Rogerio Bocatto.
+In 2020 Michael received a Canada Council of the Arts grant to conceive and record Dance of the Mystic Bliss, a concept album dedicated to the artists late Mother.
+After the COVID-19 lockdown was lifted in New York City, Blake assembled a new group of musicians from Brazil, USA and Canada called Chroma Nova and recorded the music.

 Blake rejoined his Lounge Lizards colleagues in 2021 and 2022 to record new music for John Lurie's TV Series Painting with John on HBO.

 In October 2022 Michael released Comboblulate for Newvelle Records.
-He arranged 10 new pieces for the album which features a brass band with two tuba players Marcus Rojas and Bob Stewart, trombonist Clark Gayton, trumpeter Steven Bernstein and drummer Allan Mednard.
+He arranged 10 pieces of original music for the album which features a brass band with two tuba players Marcus Rojas and Bob Stewart, trombonist Clark Gayton, trumpeter Steven Bernstein and drummer Allan Mednard.
 Downbeat Magazine's Anthony Dean-Harris gave Combobulate 4 stars and wrote, "...when not blowing minds.
 They swing.
 They jam.
 They definitely impress on their own terms.
 But there's that extra oomph here that makes them exceptional like the other more genre-twisting tunes throughout the album.
 It's notable that this is an album playing on another level."

+The same year Blake entered into a partnership with his brother Paul Blake and established P&M Records.
+At first focusing on rereleasing Blake's back catalogue, they chose to make Dance of the Mystic Bliss their debut new release for 2023.
+The music was mixed by Kingdom of Champa engineer Scott Harding and features electric guitarist Guilherme Monteiro, string players Michael Bates, Chris Hoffman and Skye Steele and Brazilian percussionists Mauro Refosco and Rogerio Bocatto.